The Library’s Mission

 The Library’s Service Population

 The current profile of the Northampton community is not expected to change significantly in the next 10 years, but the demand for Library services will continue to grow.
 The Library’s collection will reflect the fact that a majority of Northampton patrons read at the college level.
-Library collections will respond to community demand for materials in world languages spoken by the largest cultural groups, including Spanish and other indo-European languages, and for materials on learning to read, speak, and write in English.
+Library collections will respond to community demand for materials in world languages spoken by the largest cultural groups, including Spanish and other Indo-European languages, and for materials on learning to read, speak, and write in English.
 Increases in the number of small businesses and self-employment should continue, and will create a greater demand for business reference services and materials on accounting, personnel management, marketing, travel, and finance.
 The gap between the information-rich and information-poor will widen, increasing both the need for sophisticated reference service and a materials collection strong in basic life skills information.
-The need for children’s materials will continue to increase because of the demands of well-educated parents, lack of other sources for these materials in the community, and the rise of home schooling.
+The need for children’s materials will continue to increase because of the demands of parents/guardians, lack of other sources for these materials in the community, and the rise of homeschooling.

 Responsibility for Collection Development